or use our contact form

 This model addresses certain fundamental business decisions not supported by the ISO 9000 or other systems of product quality.
 The CMM enables companies to better serve their customers' interests by providing answers to the customers' decision problems, such as: Is the supplier able to sustain the reliability of its production?
 It also effectively answers internally-focused questions, such as: How can we improve the reliability of our production?
 How can we measure the effectiveness of our project management processes?
 The primary aim of CMMI is continuous process improvement, from the individual task level to the corporate level.

 This project is directly linked with PSEB's "Company Capability Development" area of expertise.

 The following main activities will be carried out during the execution of the project:

-PSEB will conduct 3 workshops on "Software Development and Project Delivery".
-All these workshops will be conducted in Lahore, Karachi and Islamabad.
+PSEB will also conduct workshops on "Software Development and Project Delivery".

 The results of these two projects are as follows:

 IT companies will be asked to submit an EOI through press advertisement once the project is approved by GoP.

 The selection criteria for the IT companies is as follows

 Note: These costs are only an estimate, and can change during the tendering process.